 The classic espresso martini recipe is a combination of vodka, espresso, coffee liqueur, and simple syrup garnished with three espresso beans.
 This espresso martini uses gin in place of vodka, eliminates the simple syrup to make it less sweet, and adds chocolate bitters to round out the cocktail.

-You will want a dry gin here, so that strong botanical flavors don’t clash with the coffee.
-This is a great primer on gin.
+You will want a dry gin for this gin espresso martini, so that strong botanical flavors don’t clash with the coffee.
+Go with Tanqueray or Bombay Sapphire, or read this great primer on different types of gin.

-There’s nothing wrong with drinking an espresso martini on its own.
-If you’re looking for a cake equivalent to this creamy cocktail or coffee-flavored treats to serve alongside, check out my tiramisu cake or coffee and walnut loaf cake.
+There’s nothing wrong with drinking your espresso martini on its own.
+But if you’re looking to double up on the espresso with a sweet coffee treat, go for a rich espresso brownie, my tiramisu layer cake or an easy coffee and walnut loaf cake.

 Merriam-Webster surprisingly says that both are acceptable pronunciations.

 We drink the Espresso Roast from Blue Star Coffee Roasters which is based in Twisp, Washington in the Methow Valley.

 Store most liqueurs in a cool, dark place.
 They’re best within 6 to 12 months of opening.
 They won’t go bad, but coffee liqueur may lose potency, just like those dried herbs in your spice cabinet.